microsoft/OpenAIWorkshop/labs/Lab_3_chatWithDocuments/Script.md

     ![Alt text](Images/lab3_image25_postmethod.png)

-- Enter the URL of the Function app that you have created copied in the notepad:
+- Enter the URL of the Function app that you have copied in the notepad:

   ![Alt text](Images/lab3_image26_posturl.png)